inclusive-design/financial-inclusion/src/collections/chapters/en/narrative-2-going-to-the-bank-for-remote-indigenous-seniors-with-disabilities.md

 ##### What could happen

 1. Althea goes to the ATM, which has recently been moved to a secure, heated booth with 24/7 access.
-2. Machine upgraded with large-print screen, tactile buttons, voice guided prompts in Inuktitut and English, and a screen reader mode.
+2. Machine upgraded with a large-print screen, tactile buttons, voice guided prompts in Inuktitut and English, and a screen reader mode.
 3. She takes out the amount she needs, confidently follows the voice instructions, and is done in minutes.
 Althea feels proud and independent.

 ### Exploring possibilities: Quick wins to big moves

 Here are examples to spark ideas for serving clients like Althea.
-We use a 2x2 grid to shows the scale of effort and impact.
+We use a 2x2 grid to show the scale of effort and impact.

 <!-- Grid diagram goes here. -->